Close Banner

 Space 220 Restaurant

-For a dining experience that is toadally out of this world, you need to dine at Space 220!
-This restaurant is one of the most immersive dining experiences we’ve had to date.
-If you’ve got tadpoles who love space, this is a must-do experience.
-Did you know that you’ll load onto a space elevator that launches you into space?
-220 miles up, to be exact!
 Once you arrive, you’ll enter the Centauri Space Station and get unbelievable views of planet Earth and outer space.
 There is a prix fixe menu for lunch and dinner that includes an appetizer, entree and dessert.
-Our top recommendations are the Blue Moon Cauliflower (appetizer) and the Centauri Burger (entree).
-Seriously, we can’t stop thinking about them.
+We recommend the Blue Moon Cauliflower (appetizer) and the Galactic Miso Salmon (entree).
 Try the lounge menu if you want the experience, but not the price.
 You can order a la carte items here versus the three-course meal.
-For a unique cocktail, order the Planetary Punch and let us know how you like it!
+For a unique cocktail, order the Gamma Burst and let us know how you like it!

 Table-service/casual: $$